Headshot Photography Project Helps Shelter Pets Find Homes

-My desire to help hurting animals has led me to this photography project called PET ME FOREVER: Helping Shelter Pets Find Home.
+My desire to help hurting animals has led me to this photography project called PET ME FOREVER: Headshot Photography Project Helps Shelter Pets Find Homes.
 The focus of the project is headshot portraits of shelter pets who I have either photographed at the shelter, fostered for a short time, rescued, or adopted.
-I just want to put a name and face on the amazing pets in search of homes…forever homes!
+I goal is to put a name and face on the need for foster and adoption.

 Shelter animals often carry a stigma of being rejected.
 As a volunteer at a local animal shelter, I often hear the questions: “Is there something wrong with this cat?
 Why is this dog or cat here?”